azimoto99/Fixerapp/pre-release-checklist.md

 - Update environment variables on production deployment
 - Schedule database backup before major release
 - Prepare communication for existing users about new payment functionality
-- Verify GitHub Actions are correctly configured for Expo build triggers
-- Confirm Expo OTA update channels are properly set for production release
-- Track initial version in Expo dashboard for rollback capability if needed